-The purpose of AUArts's Research Ethics Board is to ensure research involving human or animal subjects meets basic ethical standards, minimizes risk, and mitigates harm.
+The purpose of AUArts' Research Ethics Board (REB) is to ensure research involving human or animal subjects meets basic ethical standards, minimizes risk and mitigates harm.

 What does the REB do?

-Like other Canadian degree-granting art and design programs and institutions, AUArts's basic standards for research on human participants are guided by the principals set out by Canada’s Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.
-These principals include:
+Like other Canadian degree-granting art and design programs and institutions, AUArts' basic standards for research on human participants are guided by the principles set out by Canada’s Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.
+These principles include:

 - Respect for human dignity

 - Balancing harms and benefits